-Revenue of the combined Poultry and Fresh Meats business of San Miguel Foods, Inc. (SMFI) was 2% short versus same period in 2014 as the Poultry business experienced a temporary setback due to industry oversupply which dampened selling prices.
-This, combined with the increase in market hog cost, resulted in an operating income lower than 2014's level.
+The Poultry and Fresh Meats business of San Miguel Foods, Inc. (SMFI) experienced a temporary setback due to industry oversupply of chicken which dampened selling prices.
+Extreme summer heat, on the other hand, resulted in lower weights of marketable hogs and broilers, thus, affecting sales volume.
+These factors resulted in a 3% drop in revenue and an operating profit that is lower than same period in 2014.

-Better selling prices and higher volume, partly driven by improved quality of feeds, enabled SMFI's Feeds business to achieve a 15% revenue growth.
+The Feeds business of SMFI, on the other hand, achieved an 11% revenue growth due to better selling prices and higher volume, driven mainly by the effective marketing campaigns and improved quality of feeds.
 The increase in revenue, combined with the cost breaks in some major raw materials and increased availability of cheaper alternative input materials, translated to a double-digit growth in operating income.